-Personal Importation of Meat Products
+Personal Importation of Products of Animal Origin

-The Ministry of Agriculture, through its Animal Health Service (SENASA), issued a guide in December 2016, indicating that tourists and travelers may bring up to 5 kilograms of beef, pork, poultry, fish or cooked or cured processed meats from the United States as part of their baggage.
-Certain requirements apply, including the following: the product must be declared in the customs form issued to travelers, the product must come from a federally inspected processing plant, the product label must be legible, and the product must be carried in an appropriate container (e.g., a cooler for chilled/frozen products).
+SENASA issued a Resolution in 2018, indicating that tourists and travelers may bring up to 5 kilograms of products of animal origin (cheese, cooked or cured processed meats, for instance) as part of their baggage.
+The regulation expressly forbids entry of home-made products, eggs of any species in any presentation, and uncooked meat or seafood.
+Certain requirements apply, including the following: the product must be declared to the Costa Rican customs agent at the point of entry, the product must come from a federally inspected processing plant, the product label must be legible, and the product must be carried in an appropriate container (e.g., a cooler for chilled/frozen products).
 However, to prevent African Swine Fever from entering the country, SENASA has temporarily suspended the importation of pork and pork products by incoming travelers.
-Also, as a result of Highly Pathogenic Avian Influenza outbreaks in the United States, travelers are advised to check for restricted areas.
-For more information check the country information on the USDA/APHIS IREGS and/or SENASA websites.
+For more information on specific restrictions check the country information on the USDA/APHIS IRegs and/or SENASA websites.